Imus Bandera

-The Imus Braderhood (also known as the Imus Grumpy Joe Braderhood for sponsorship reasons) is a Filipino professional basketball team based in Imus, Cavite.
+The Imus Bandera (also known as Imus Bandera–Yang Kee Logistics for sponsorship reasons) is a Philippine professional basketball team based in Imus, Cavite.
 The team currently competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's South Division.
 The team most recently played its home games at Imus Sports Complex.

 The team joined in 2018 as a charter team of the MPBL.
-For a majority of their history, the team was known as the Imus Bandera, a reference to Imus being known as the "flag capital of the Philippines".
+The name is a reference to Imus being known as the "flag capital of the Philippines".
 The Agimat is one of five teams and based in Calabarzon and previously shared the province of Cavite with the Bacoor City Strikers from 2018 to 2023.

 History

 2018–2023: Original franchise

 Logo of the Imus SV Squad used in 2023.

 The team began play in 2018 as one of the ten founding teams of the Maharlika Pilipinas Basketball League.
 The team lost a tiebreaker to the Bataan Defenders that would have given it the final playoff spot.
 In the 2018–19 season, Imus would make its first playoff appearance, but lost to the Batangas City Athletics in the First Round.
 In the 2019–20 season, the team ended the season with a record of 6-24, the second-worst in the league.

 The team saw potential in the 2021 Invitational, after leading 4-1 in Group D, they would go on to finish in fourth place.
 However, in the following 2022 season, the team finished ninth in the Southern Division, once again failing to make the playoffs.

 During the 2023 season, Imus have acquired nine-time PBA champion Marc Pingris, making it his first stint in professional basketball since he announced his retirement.
 The SV Squad finished 7th in the South Division with a 15–13, their best season by win percentage, but would fall once again to Batangas City Embassy Chill in the Division Quarterfinals.